EditorAndWriter/APEX-0918-Unified-Core-Reporting-Schema/README.md

 will go into the bibliography

 ## Unified Core Reporting Schema
-The following two tables define a concise and slightly constrained subset of the VAST 4.0 and VMAP 1.0.1 elements and attributes.
+The following two tables define a concise and slightly constrained subset of the VAST 4.0 elements and attributes and the VMAP 1.0.1 elements and attributes respectively.

 **Optional:**
 items not highlighted—applicability depends on use case